12.9-inch iPad Pro

 The Liquid Retina XDR Display

-Apple's 12.9-inch iPad Pro differs from the 11-inch update using a new display using mini LED technology.
-Housing 10,000 mini-LEDs behind the Liquid Retina XDR display, the 12.9-inch iPad Pro uses considerably more light sources than the 72 LEDs used in the previous model.
+Apple's 12.9-inch iPad Pro differs from the 11-inch model thanks to mini-LED backlight technology.
+Housing 10,000 mini-LEDs behind the Liquid Retina XDR display, the 12.9-inch iPad Pro uses considerably more light sources than the 72 LEDs used in the fourth-generation model.

 The advantage of the technology is similar to the Pro Display XDR's system of local dimming zones, but the iPad Pro goes further still.
-Using the sheer number of mini-LEDs, it has 2,596 local dimming zones, enabling it to have a 1-million-to-1 contrast ratio.
+Using the sheer number of mini-LEDs, it has 2,596 local dimming zones, enabling a 1-million-to-1 contrast ratio.

 The display can output 1,000 nits of full-screen brightness and 1,600 nits of peak brightness.